 How long will it take?

 As I stated earlier in the article, I do recommend taking at least one of the other associate-level certifications first.
 If you do that then you’ll already be 60-80% of the way there.
-I’d recommend putting aside an additional 2-3 weeks to prepare and you should be good to go for the SOA-C01 exam.
+I’d recommend putting aside an additional 2-3 weeks to prepare and you should be good to go for the SOA-C02 exam.
+Download your FREE Study Plan to successfully prepare for your AWS SysOps Administrator Associate in 21 days.

 How can you best prepare?

 So, you’re excited to get started with the AWS Certified SysOps Administrator Associate certification and wondering what resources are out there to help you.
 Let’s start with the free options.
-Go to this page to find links to various free resources including cheat sheets, practice questions, blog articles, YouTube videos, and AWS documentation.
+You’ll find various links to various free resources including cheat sheets, practice questions, blog articles, YouTube videos, and AWS documentation.

-For the full training experience though, your best bet (in our opinion 🙂 ) are the following training courses:
+For the full training experience though, your best bet (in our opinion 🙂 ) are the following AWS SysOps training courses:

 - AWS Certified SysOps Administrator Associate video course